 The public debate misses unsexy—but critical—use cases that few have heard of.
 Bitcoin might replace credit cards or bank the unbanked someday, but a more likely early use case is financial services for a legal marijuana dispensary or a currency for countries with hyperinflation.

-Early use cases don’t start by going head to head with the best served or most competitive markets.
+Early use cases also don’t start by going head to head with the best served or most competitive markets.
 Instead, they succeed by finding unserved needs with weak alternatives.
-The huge hype around new technologies sets off a global scavenger hunt to find killer use cases.
+In reality, the huge hype around new technologies sets off a global scavenger hunt to find killer use cases.